Video Generation with Stable Transparency via Shiftable RGB-A Distribution Learner: Experiments

 \subsection{Implementation Details}

-Our Wan-Alpha model is based on the pre-trained Wan model~\citep{wan2025wan}.
-Wan-Alpha generates RGBA videos with a resolution of $480\times832$, comprising 81 frames at 16 FPS, using only 4 sampling steps.
-The LoRA rank for the RGB and alpha VAE decoders is set to 128.
-The DoRA rank for the diffusion transformer is set to 32.
-The VAE was trained for 60,000 iterations with a batch size of 2.
-The diffusion transformer was trained for 1,500 iterations with a batch size of 8.
+Our model is built on the pre‑trained Wan2.1-T2V-14B~\cite{wan2025wan}.
+We generate RGB‑A videos at a resolution of $480\times832$, comprising 81 frames at 16 FPS with only 4 sampling steps.
+The LoRA rank for the RGB and alpha VAE decoders is 128, and the DoRA rank for DiT is 32.
+The VAE was trained for 75k iterations with a batch size of 2, while the DiT was trained for 1,750 iterations with a batch size of 8.
+Please refer to the supplementary material for more details.